sigp/lighthouse/book/src/checkpoint-sync.md

 Once forwards sync completes, Lighthouse will commence a "backfill sync" to download the blocks from the checkpoint back to genesis.

-The beacon node will log messages similar to the following while it completes backfill sync:
+The beacon node will log messages similar to the following each minute while it completes backfill
+sync:

 ```
-INFO Synced - Downloading historical blocks  est_time: 5 hrs 0 mins, speed: 111.96 slots/sec, distance: 2020451 slots (40 weeks 0 days), peers: 50, service: slot_notifier
+INFO Downloading historical blocks  est_time: 5 hrs 0 mins, speed: 111.96 slots/sec, distance: 2020451 slots (40 weeks 0 days), service: slot_notifier
 ```

-When the sync status changes to `INFO Synced`, the backfill sync is complete.
+Once backfill is complete, a `INFO Historical block download complete` log will be emitted.

 ## FAQ